 This page is also available in Chinese (中文), Arabic (AR), Japanese (日本語), Russian (РУС), Spanish (ES), Portuguese (PT), German (DE) and Korean (한국어).
 Please click and select from right-hand side corner of this page.

 ERC grants are becoming more and more internationally recognised as awards for scientific excellence.

-If you are moving to Europe (EU Member State or Associated Country), some extra funds may be added to your grant, totalling up to €2 Mio for a Starting Grant (instead of €1.5 Mio for those already established in Europe), €2.75 Mio for a Consolidator Grant (instead of €2 Mio) and €3.5 Mio for an Advanced Grant (instead of €2.5 Mio).
+If you are moving to Europe (EU Member State or Associated Country), you can apply for additional funding, which can total up to €2 Mio for a Starting Grant (instead of €1.5 Mio for those already established in Europe), €2.75 Mio for a Consolidator Grant (instead of €2 Mio) and €3.5 Mio for an Advanced Grant (instead of €2.5 Mio).

 Applications can be submitted when an ERC call for proposals is opened.
 For successful applicants an agreement is then signed between the ERC and the institution that will host your research project ("Host Institution") in an EU Member State or an Associated Country.

 In case you need to find a Host Institution in Europe for your future ERC project, please click here

 The selection of proposals is done by highly recognised international peer review panels.

 Both the application, granting and reporting processes are very straightforward and user-friendly.
 Furthermore, you have the possibility to change host institution in Europe in the course of your project if useful, as ERC grants are "portable": the money follows the researcher and is not linked to the initial host institution.

 Time to spend on the project